loopsocial/firework-purchase-tracking/README.md

   - Test the implementation by making a test purchase on your website.
-  - Check the Tag Manager Preview panel to ensure that the FireWork Purchase Event is triggered correctly and the data is captured in the dataLayer.
+  - Check the Tag Manager Preview panel to ensure that the FireWork Purchase Event is triggered correctly and the data is captured in the `dataLayer`.

   4. ### Publish the new tag
   When your new tag is working as intended, publish it.